Judit Sándor: Policy work

 She has been a EuroScience Open Forum (ESOF) Programme Committee member since 2017.
 In September 2018 she was elected as a Governor of the World Association of Medical Law.
+Since 2024 she had been one of the ambassadors of the Budapest International Documentary Festival (BIDF).

 Publications

 Judit Sándor has published eleven books in the field of human rights and biomedical law, including Abortusz és jog (Abortion and Law), Gyógyítás és ítélkezés (Medicine and Jurisprudence), Frontiers of the European Health Care Law, Society and Genetic Information, Perfect Copy?, Studies in Biopolitics, Biobanks and Tissue Research, Az én molekulám (My Molecule).
 She has also contributed to the International Encyclopaedia of Laws series by writing a comprehensive introduction to medical law in Hungary.
 Her articles and book chapters have been published in several languages, including Hungarian, English, Croatian, Italian, French, and Portuguese.
-Her most recent work on the bioethical and legal aspects of genetic testing, gene therapy, and gene editing has been published in the journal Frontiers in Public Health.
+Judit Sándor has recently published peer-reviewed articles on the bioethical and legal aspects of genetic testing, gene therapy, and gene editing, on the bioethical challenges of the Covid pandemic, on the history of decision-making on abortion in Hungary, and the significance of the Karsai v.
+Hungary case.

 She also writes for non-academic audience on a wide range of topics related to bioethics and biopolitics, human reproduction and gender issues, privacy and data protection.
 She has a column in the Hungarian weekly Magyar Narancs, titled Testbeszéd (Body Talk), as well as a returning contributor to Qubit, an online Hungarian scientific magazine.